-(ii) The costs of multi-employer defined pension plan benefits, such as the Ontario Municipal Employees Retirement System ("OMERS") pensions, are the employer's contributions due to the plan in the period.

-- (g) Retirement and other employee future benefits (continued): - (iii) The costs of insured benefits are the employer's portion of insurance premiums owed for coverage of employees during the period.
+- (ii) The costs of multi-employer defined pension plan benefits, such as the Ontario Municipal Employees Retirement System ("OMERS") pensions, are the employer's contributions due to the plan in the period. - (iii) The costs of insured benefits are the employer's portion of insurance premiums owed for coverage of employees during the period.